seawee1/Reinforced-Tone-Synthesis/README.md

 - CUDA 10.2

 ## Setup
 1. Follow [RenderMan](https://github.com/seawee1/RenderMan) setup and compile librenderman.so.
-You can test if everything is working with test.ipynb (adjust librenderman.so and VST path beforehand).
+You can test if everything is working with test.ipynb (adjust librenderman.so path and VST path beforehand).